 These healthier choc chip cookies are low in sugar high in fibre and have some surprising ingredients.
 Yes chickpeas.
 These are chickpea cookies!

 Healthy chocolate chip cookies when choc chip cookies meet chickpea cookies

-I use dark chocolate chips in the recipe as these are lower in sugar than milk chocolate and they are also dairy free, which meant it made the recipe a little more allergy friendly for my readers.
+I use dark chocolate chips in the recipe as these are lower in sugar than milk chocolate and they are also dairy-free, which meant it made the recipe a little more allergy-friendly for my readers, and vegan for those looking to up the plant based protein in their diets.
 But you could definitely choose to use your favourite chocolate product.